justdeen/Express-basics-V1/README.md

 ## 💫 Overview

 This repository demonstrates the basics of using EJS (Embedded JavaScript) templating engine with Node.js and Express.js.
-It also showcases a simple comment application that allows users to view, create, edit, and delete comments.
+It also showcases a simple comment website that allows users to view, create, edit, and delete comments.

 EJS is a templating engine that allows you to embed JavaScript code inside HTML templates.
 It provides a simple and efficient way to render dynamic data in your web applications.

 ## 💬 Simple Comment Website

-This application allows users to view, create, edit, and delete comments.
-It uses EJS templates to render the comments and provide a simple user interface.
+This website allows users to view, create, edit, and delete comments.
+It uses EJS templates to render the comments and provide a simple user UI.

 ## 🪄 Features of the Comment Website